emergency22/Firefighter-Cheatsheet/resources/design-document.md

 ## 1. Problem Statement

 _Firefighters need to pump hoses at certain pump pressures in order to deliver an optimal amount of water to fight fires.
 Often, firefighters may not know or have forgotten the correct pump discharge pressure to utilize for each hose.
-This service will allow firefighters to enter apparatus and hoses and calculate the correct pump discharge pressure for each hose, thus making a “cheat sheet” to utilize when they need it most._
+This service will allow firefighters to enter apparatus and hoses and calculate the correct pump discharge pressure for each hose, thus making a “cheat sheet” to utilize when they need it most.
+A firefighter can then print the information as needed._

 ## 2. Top Questions to Resolve in Review